HOWMUCH-Time-Cost/how-much/README.md

 ## 📖 What It Does

-**Time Cost** automatically detects prices on web pages and converts them into work days based on your salary.
+**HOWMUCH?
+Time Cost** automatically detects prices on web pages and converts them into work days based on your salary.
 Instead of seeing "$100", you'll see "$100 (2.5 days)" - helping you make more informed purchasing decisions by understanding the real time investment behind each purchase.

 ### Core Features